 How epilepsy is diagnosed

-If a doctor believes you have epilepsy, he or she will talk with you about the symptoms you experienced and your overall health history, conduct a physical exam, and order tests such as brain scans to determine what’s happening.
+If a doctor believes you have epilepsy, he or she will talk with you about the symptoms you experienced, discuss your overall health history, conduct a physical exam, and order tests such as brain scans to determine what’s happening.

 There are two main types of epilepsy — generalized and focal onset.
 Generalized seizures are caused by a diffuse network of electrical overactivity, essentially affecting the entire brain at one time.
 Focal seizures begin in a specific area of the brain.
-Within those types, there are many subtypes with varying symptoms and severity depending upon the area of the brain affected.
+Within these two types of epilepsy, there are many subtypes with varying symptoms and severity depending upon the area of the brain affected.

 How epilepsy is treated